Covestro: from Germany to the world

 A broad portfolio of high-performance raw materials

 In North Rhine-Westphalia, the company operates sites in Leverkusen, Dormagen and Krefeld-Uerdingen.
 The three sites have been part of a successful site network since 2010.
 In Brunsbüttel, Covestro plays a dual role – as manager of its own production plants and as operator of the Covestro Industrial Park Brunsbüttel.
 Since 2021, Covestro has also been operating a site in Meppen where innovative synthetic resins are manufactured.
-Two wholly-owned Covestro subsidiaries operate at the two sites in Markt Bibart and Bomlitz.
+One wholly-owned Covestro subsidiary operates at the site in Bomlitz.

 In Germany, Managing Director of Covestro’s facilities in North Rhine-Westphalia, Dr. Daniel Koch and Managing Director in Brunsbüttel, Victor Ortega play a prominent role in managing the operations.
 They are supported by the managing directors and site managers of the other German sites.
 An overview of Covestro’s management team in Germany: